Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Open Problems

 In the current solutions for DDS problems, it almost defaults to set the scheduling objective to maximize the profit of the entire platform.
 Even though new objectives are proposed, such as Order Response Rate (ORR) in Sec 3.1.1, they still conform to the overall centralized profit.
 Rather than it, few works stand from the perspective of the service workers.
 As both DDS and AI ethics develop, researchers of social science gradually focus on how service workers think about their roles in DDS.
 While keeping optimizing the centralized profit as the prime goal, how to consider the individual differences among the group of service workers and their initiatives is a research question with potentials.
 On the one hand, fairness between the workers is an essential problem.
 Maximizing the overall profit alone might result in extreme differences in individual incomes.
+For instance, \cite{shi2021learning} proposed a ride-hailing method by considering both fairness between different drivers' income along with the overall benefit into their reward design.
 A well-designed DDS system should guarantee the fairness of different service workers.
 On the other hand, individual workers might have his or her preference for the dispatching or routing strategies.
 Personal historical patterns with no intelligent algorithm intervention may help in finding these preferences, and may further be considered as a factor in using intelligent ones to guide them.